FunkyE9th/Test/docs/HTSwith32kHzXtal.md

-3. Create .conf file to disable the internal RC.
+3. Create a .conf file to disable the internal RC.

    - With a text editor, create a .conf file in the samples/bluetooth/peripheral_ht /boards directory.
-If the "boards" directory does not exist create it.
+If the "boards" directory does not, exist create it.

      For the BL652, create bl652_dvk.conf